Shell formation and two-dimensional nanofriction in three-dimensional ion Coulomb crystals: Simulated Annealing

 \section{Simulated Annealing}

-To explore potential ground state configurations, we employ a simulated annealing (SA) algorithm \cite{kirkSimulatedAnnealing1983, caracciolo_SA_2023, solis_annealing_2014} that iteratively reduces the system's temperature, comparing the total potential energy after each temperature step to the previous one.
-If the new energy is lower than the previous one, the new configuration is accepted, and the temperature is reduced for the next step.
-If the energy is larger, the configuration is accepted with the probability
+To explore potential ground state configurations, we employ a simulated annealing (SA) algorithm \cite{kirkSimulatedAnnealing1983, caracciolo_SA_2023, solis_annealing_2014}, schematically illustrated in Fig.~\ref{fig:simulated_annealing}.
+Starting from a randomized configuration at a temperature where the crystal is in a molten state, the system is cooled stepwise to $T=0$.
+At each temperature step, the system is first equilibrated at the current temperature and then propagated further while sampling the potential energy and the corresponding configurations.
+From these samples, the lowest-energy configuration is stored, and the mean potential energy of the temperature step is compared to that of the previous temperature step.
+If the mean energy has decreased, the lowest-energy configuration sampled at the current temperature is accepted as the starting point for the next step.
+If the mean energy has increased, the configuration is accepted with the probability

-where $k_B$ is the Boltzmann-constant, $T$ is the temperature and $\Delta E$ denotes the difference in energy between the previous temperature step and the current one.
-This process ensures that the system converges to a low-energy configuration, while allowing occasional transitions to higher energy states, thus exploring a broader energy landscape.
-To increase the likelihood of finding the ground state, multiple SA runs are performed in succession and starting positions of ions are systematically altered (e.g. by placing particles from the outer shell in the center of the crystal or vice versa).
-Only after finding the same minimum energy configuration repeatedly, the algorithm is stopped.
-Geometric symmetries in the crystal configurations can give a good indication of the validity of the ground state.
-For example, the inner shells of Coulomb crystals form different variants of deltahedral structures in the ground state, as illustrated in Fig.~\ref{fig:deltahedrons}.
+where $k_B$ is the Boltzmann constant, $T$ is the current temperature, and $\Delta E$ denotes the energy difference between successive temperature steps.
+This allows the algorithm to preferentially follow energetically favorable pathways while still permitting occasional transitions to higher-energy states, thereby exploring a wider energy landscape.

+The annealing procedure of a complete ground state search cycle is repeated for at least three stages with successively reduced starting temperatures, while each stage is repeated if a new lower-energy state has been found.
+After each stage, the resulting candidate minimum is used to test different shell occupancies.
+If no ion is located close to the trap center, one ion is temporarily placed and fixed at the center before the annealing procedure is restarted.
+Conversely, if a central ion is present, this ion is displaced toward the outer shell before relaxation and subsequent annealing.
+These systematic modifications help to explore configurations with and without a central ion, reducing the risk of missing low-energy states with different shell occupations.

+The complete ground state search cycle is repeated until the currently lowest-energy configuration has been recovered at least 10 times.
+Throughout this work, the term ground state therefore refers to the lowest-energy configuration found reproducibly across repeated SA runs from randomized and systematically altered initial conditions.
+While SA is a powerful method for exploring the energy landscape and reliably converges to low-energy configurations, it cannot guarantee that the true global minimum has been found.
+We therefore cannot exclude the existence of metastable configurations with slightly different energies or frictional properties.
+However, the reproducibility of the selected configurations across repeated searches provides a robust practical basis for the analysis presented here.